Càrn an Fhìdhleir (Càrn Ealar)

 The name Càrn an Fhìdhleir (Càrn Ealar) translates from Scottish Gaelic as “Cairn of the Fiddler”.

 Càrn an Fhìdhleir (Càrn Ealar) is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.